-In the context of this plan "Seed fishing" refers to the sub-tidal and inter-tidal collection of mussels for relaying on aquaculture sites, seed mussel is not suitable for direct human consumption.
-The plan covers all areas of suitable substrate for seed mussel fishing within the protected sites under consideration.
+In the context of this Plan, "seed fishing" refers to the sub-tidal collection of mussels for relaying on aquaculture sites; seed mussel is not suitable for direct human consumption.
+The Plan covers all areas of suitable subtidal substrate for mussel seed fishing within the protected sites under consideration.

-The Irish Sea blue mussel seed fishery has been exploited since the late 1960's, when the Irish Sea Fisheries Board (BIM) provided support to what was considered a sustainable opportunity for the development of bottom growing culture of seed mussel that was re-located to inshore, protected environments where yield would be improved compared to the wild fishery.
+The Irish Sea blue mussel seed fishery has been exploited since the late 1960s, when the Irish Sea Fisheries Board (BIM) provided support to what was considered a sustainable opportunity for the development of bottom growing culture of seed mussel that was re-located to inshore, protected environments where yield would be improved compared to the wild fishery.

-The bottom grown mussel industry relies on a consistent settlement of mussel spat to provide seed which is then relayed and on-grown on sheltered inshore and licenced beds.
-Settlement of mussel seed varies (volume, location & exact time of settlement) annually (Figures 1,2,3).
-Furthermore, identifying the locations of mussel settlement in the southern Irish Sea is particularly challenging and all beds are not formally identified in advance of fishing
+The bottom grown mussel industry relies on a consistent settlement of mussel spat to provide seed which is then relayed and on-grown on sheltered inshore and licensed beds.
+Settlement of mussel seed varies (volume, location and exact time of settlement) annually (Figures 1, 2 & 3).
+Furthermore, identifying the locations of mussel settlement in the southern Irish Sea is particularly challenging and all beds are not formally identified in advance of fishing.